cpressey/Durito/README.md

 that the closure has captured (as it is inferred from the execution context when the function value is created at runtime.)

-So trying to place a closure value back into a quoted form with `subst` raises the question of how to handle it.

-There are two reasonable options: error out, i.e. only allow denoted values which do have exactly corresponding expressed values to be put into quoted forms; or concoct an expression which will, when evaluated, evaluate to the denoted value.
-In the case of function closures, this might involve generating a `let` block around the function literal (or something similar).
+The general strategy is to concoct an expression which will, when evaluated, evaluate to the denoted value.
+So, when placing a closure into a quoted form, we do this: we generate a `let` block around the function literal that provides the captured bindings of the closure.

-How Durito will handle this is still work-in-progress.

 ### TODO

 *   arguments to `main()` (otherwise the whole exercise is kind of trivial -- every program can be residuated to a value!)
-*   tests for inserting lists, function closures, etc. into quoted forms
-*   `@macro` sugar that looks like Julia macros, arguments are automatically quoted (and locals are automatically subst'ed in?)
+*   `@macro` sugar that looks like Julia macros, where arguments are automatically quoted
-*   "ancillary syntax" that doesn't mean anything by itself but can be used for macros (e.g. `with a = e1, b = e2 in e3` -- as a generic structure that evaluates to a pair of a list of (name, expr) pairs and an expression -- to be used in `let` or `subst` or other macros)
+*   "ancillary syntax" that doesn't mean anything by itself but can be used for macros (e.g. `with a = e1, b = e2 in e3` -- as a generic structure that evaluates to a pair of a list of (name, expr) pairs and an expression -- to be used in `let` or other macros)

 [Ahead-of-Time `eval`]: https://github.com/cpressey/Ahead-of-Time-eval
 [constant folding]: https://en.wikipedia.org/wiki/Constant_folding